mbrav/virt-cloud-init/README.md

 - The *disk/* folder will store disk images of your VMs.
 - The *downloads/* folder will store all the downloaded *.qcow2* images.

 Currently, the script can be customized using argument flags.
-Other cusomization will be added in the future.
+Other customization will be added in the future.

+Before a run, edit the *cloud-init.yml* file according to your needs.
+Examples can be found at [cloud inits GitHub repo](https://github.com/canonical/cloud-init/tree/main/doc/examples).

 ## Script arguments